This post may contain affiliate links. Please read our disclosure policy.

 Ways To Use Leftover Ingredients

-If you have any ingredients leftover from this mini muffuletta recipe, you might like to consider using them in any of these single serving and small batch recipes:
+If you have any ingredients leftover from this recipe, check out our Leftover Ingredients Recipe Finder or you might like to consider using them in any of these single serving and small batch recipes:

-If you’ve tried this easy muffuletta recipe or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.
+If you’ve tried this small muffuletta recipe or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.

 Also, if you take a picture please tag us on Instagram (@onedishkitchen) we’d love to see it!

-Your Cooking For One Source
+Cooking For One Made Easy

 Because you’re worth it